aiwrestlegenieinfinity/AI-Wrestle-Genie-Infinity-/README.md

 -   Canada  : The founding of Stampede Wrestling in 1948 marks the beginning of Canada’s well-documented wrestling history, emphasizing technical prowess and family-based stars.
 -   Australia  : International imports dominate wrestling in the 1920s and 1930s, with clearer records and a more organized scene emerging by the 1950s.

-This coincides with what AI-WGI is able to relay historically accurate data.
-Here you will find separate files with Prompts that open a near limitless amount of new pathways to explore.
+The above coincides with the degree to which AI-WGI can relay historically accurate data.
+You will find separate files with Prompts that open many new exploration pathways here.
 Below is a layman's breakdown of what AI-WGI can do, with real-world examples for each feature:

 ---